Posted 12.28.2022 by Josh Krakauer

-If they’re so anti-brand (or so some think), why bother?
+Why bother if they’re so anti-brand (or some think)?

 Developers are vital decision-makers in infrastructure, software, and technology purchasing decisions (depending on experience level and career stage).
 Developers choose a product knowing their reputation is on the line.

-Our Social Media Marketing Survey for Developers shows that the keys to gaining trust with developers is to simply ask them what resonates.
+Our Social Media Marketing Survey for Developers shows that the key to gaining developers’ trust is simply asking them what resonates.
 The survey also reveals where to find them across the social media universe.

-For this guide, we surveyed 35 developers from North America, South America, Asia, Europe, and Africa on their perspectives on social media marketing, and what brands can do differently.
+For this guide, we surveyed 35 developers from North America, South America, Asia, Europe, and Africa on their social media marketing perspectives and what brands can do differently.